jreisinger/runp/README.md

 --> OK (9.01s): /bin/sh -c "sleep 9"
 ```

 Running all the commands took 9.01 seconds.
 As opposed to the sum of all times in case the commands ran sequentially.
 If the command exits with 0 runp prints `OK`.
 Otherwise it prints `ERR` (in red) and STDERR.
 If you want to see also STDOUT use the `-v` switch.

 You can use shell variables in the commands.
+Empty lines and comments are ingored.
 See `commands` folder for more examples.

 ## Development